nlastukhina/todo/README.md

 # ToDo

-To-Do list aplication on React and Firebase(with autorization)
+To-Do list application on React and Firebase (with authorization)

+Check it live on GitHub Pages: [ToDo](https://nlastukhina.github.io/todo/)